raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 Well, the first envelope helped, maybe the second one will help as well.
 The new manager opens the second envelope, and inside there is another three by five card inscribed, **Reorganize**.

 The manager declares that the team needs to split into pairs along architectural lines, and has the ticket system reconfigured since individuals are no longer responsible for the end-to-end coding of features.
-The Hawthorne Effect restarts, morale is improved thanks to "A change is as good as a rest," and the work gets back on track.
+The Hawthorne Effect restarts, morale is improved thanks to 'A change is as good as a rest,' and the work gets back on track.

 Things go along quite well under the new system until two weeks before the original due date.
 Leadership calls the new manager in in and asks them to chair the release planning board, there will be a major customer release in two weeks.
 The new manager reminds them of the 45 day slip they negotiated.